zammad/zammad-documentation/channel-facebook.rst

 Start and write a post to your page, short time later you will have a new ticket in Zammad.

-Just click on reply button (as you do it for emails) to send a comment.
+Just click on the reply button (as you do it for emails) to send a comment.